lenda-saas/vanilla-javascript-for-checkout/README.md

         response: { checkoutTransactionId: 75455457879vjh566 }
         /**
-            Save this checkoutTransactionId to your database so as to be able to use it to make webhook notification.
+            Save this checkoutTransactionId to your database so as to be able to use it to listen to webhook notification after onSuccess is emitted.
         **/
     }
   };